Priyanshujindal/ChatAssistant.ai/README.md

-# 🤖 AI Chat Assistant
+# 🤖 AI Chat Assistant Using Lm Studio

 A modern, responsive AI chat interface built with Flask and vanilla JavaScript.
 Features a beautiful UI similar to ChatGPT and Perplexity with dark mode support, real-time messaging, and advanced user experience features.